- Mountain lions are often referred to as pumas, panthers, or cougars depending on geographical location.

 The mountain lion (Puma concolor) is also known as the cougar, panther, or puma.
 The cougar is one of the big cat species native to North America.
 Some people call it “America’s lion.”

 The mountain lion is a large, slender cat whose coat ranges from tawny yellow to dark brown.
 It is a fierce, agile predator that has adapted well to many different environments.
 Mountain lions are found in mountains, coniferous forests, grasslands, swamps, and dry scrublands.
+In the wild, they live 8-13 years, but in captivity they can live into their 20s.

 Since the humans were crossing the land bridge from Asia some 40,000 years ago, mountain lions were roaming the Americas, throughout the various countries of North and South.
 The big cats originated from a common ancestor shared with the African cheetah and American jaguarundi.